Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 Don't get me wrong - I still like QuickCheck.
 <br>
 <br>
-However its just a tool and I want to present some cases I came across where I'd choose the tool and where I'd avoid it.
+However its just a tool and I want to present some cases I came across where I choose the tool and where I avoid it.
-The following examples come fresh from my pet-projects, and while I'm for sure no grand-master and there are ways to do it better, they are maybe problems everyone can encounter in a similar way.
+The following examples come fresh from my pet-projects and while I'm for sure no grand-master and there are ways to do it better, they are maybe problems everyone can encounter in a similar way.

 ## QuickChecks' Pitfall 1: Expressiveness

 I was writing a simple calculator, which parses a given formula from a string and calculates it if possible.
-It can do some unary and binary operators, and variables.
+It can do some unary, binary operators and variables.
 <br>
 Some of the most important test-cases included: